kulkarnimanas732/book-review-api/README.md

 Book and review actions are only allowed if authenticated

-Search is case-insensitive and partial match
+Search is case-insensitive and supports partial match

 JWT token is used in the Authorization header